 Ongoing and Unpublished Clinical Trials

-The use of mesenchymal stem cells (MSCs) for orthopedic conditions is an active area of research.
+Use of mesenchymal stem cells (MSCs) for orthopedic conditions is an active area of research.
 Despite continued research into the methods of harvesting and delivering treatment, there are uncertainties regarding the optimal source of cells and the delivery method.
-Current available evidence on procedures using autologous bone-marrow-derived MSCs for orthopedic indications in humans consists of a few small randomized and non-randomized comparative trials with insufficient data to evaluate health outcomes.
-In addition, expanded MSCs for orthopedic applications are not Food and Drug Administration (FDA) approved (concentrated autologous MSCs do not require FDA approval).
+Current available evidence on procedures using autologous uncultured MSCs for orthopedic indications in humans consists of a few small randomized and non-randomized comparative trials with insufficient data to evaluate health outcomes.
+Expanded MSCs for orthopedic applications are not U.S. Food and Drug Administration (FDA) approved (concentrated autologous MSCs do not require FDA approval).
 Due the lack of evidence that clinical outcomes are improved and the lack of regulatory approval, use of stem cells for orthopedic applications is considered investigational.

 Practice Guidelines and Position Statements